Journey Into The Self

 Throughout this retreat, we will visit dozens of sacred sites.
 These places have absorbed the prayers and aspirations of millions of devotees and spiritual seekers and are understood to be ‘tirthas’, or portals where spiritual energy flows into the material plane.
 Our focus in these places will be to experience this energy and open to its transformational potential.

-The first three nights will be at Verité Retreat Center in Auroville.
-We’ll practice asana, pranayama, meditation, and mantra chanting together in the beautiful Verite Hall, setting a foundation for our explorations.
-We will also meditate together at the Matrimandir, Irumbai Shiva Temple and at the Sri Aurobindo Ashram.
+The first five nights will be at Quiet Healing Center in Auroville.
+We’ll practice āsāna, prānāyāma, meditation, and mantra chanting together, swim in the ocean and set a foundation for our explorations into the nature of Self.
+The trip cost includes one massage while at Quiet, and additional bodywork will be available on a cost basis.
+We will also visit the Matrimandir, Kameeswarar Shiva Temple the Sri Aurobindo Ashram, and Mohanam Cultural Heritage Centre.

-We will also have focused time for guided meditation, movement and journaling, and time for sharing in the spirit of community.
+We will also have focused time for meditation, movement and journaling, and time for sharing in the spirit of community.
 We will breathe deeply and chant together every day.

 Arunachala has been a pilgrimage site for thousands of years, and offers its ancient wisdom to seekers who come to spend time in its aura.
 The most famous of these seekers was Ramana Maharshi, who arrived as a teenager and never again left the mountain.
 Others include Guhai Namasivaya, Virupaksha Deva, Yogi Ramsuratkumar, and Guru Narayana Swami.
 Each of these yogis left behind the radiance of their embodied love for Shiva in particular locations around Tiruvannamalai, and we will visit these places and taste their nectar.